RuiGao9/RuiGao9.github.io/_pages/about.md

   <img src="/images/AboutMe/GR-Bachelor.jpg" alt="Bike" style="width: 400px; float: right; margin: 5px 10px 5px 5px;">
 </p>
 <p>
 From Xinjiang Agricultural University to my hometown, the distance is over 600 km for bicycle or walking.
 This first day, I ride my bike half of the day and arrived my first station, Shihezi City, where I have my unte living there.
 So, free hotel!
+A really good chance for me to take a look at this 'famous' city.
+So, I spent one day there, take a look at the city, have some good food there with the guidance of my collegemate there.
+For the daytime, I also bring my bike, since I was so into my bike. <br>
+From the third day of the trip, I started from Shihezi City to Wusu City, and stayed with one of my collagemate, Lei.
+He tread me dinner and swimming ticket, etc. His hospitability really touched me.
+I was spoiled by my collagemates. <br>
+From the fourth day, the most taugh day in my life happened.
 </p>
 <p>